Send in the payment coupon attached to your bill with a check or money order. Be sure to write the tax type and account number on your check.

 The following can be paid on-line by e-check:

 - Delinquent tax bills

 The following can be paid on-line when filed on-line:

 You will need your address or OPA number for real estate taxes.
 Follow the prompts through the Real Estate Balance Button on the left.
 For all other taxes you will need your SSN/EIN or Philadelphia tax account number AND Department of Revenue Pin number.
 Follow the prompts through the E-Pay button to the left.

 For both you will need your bank's nine digit routing number and your savings or checking account number.
 Click the Real Estate Balance or E-Pay button for all other taxes on the left side of this page.
-The service provider charges a fee of $1.50 for this payment option.Credit Card/Debit Card
+This service is provided free of charge.Credit Card/Debit Card

 Following the same instructions above for e-check, you can pay the same taxes listed by credit card on-line.